Skip to content

 Analysis or biological causes⚓︎

-• The data actually contains other germline/locus that what was searched for (solution: relauch the processing, or ask that we relaunch it, with the correct germline sequences).
+• The data actually contains other germline/locus that what was searched for (solution: relaunch the processing, or ask that we relaunch it, with the correct germline sequences).
 See locus documentation for information on the analyzable human locus with vidjil-algo, and contact us if you would like to analyze data from species that are not currently available.

 • There are incomplete/exceptional recombinations (Vidjil can analyze some of them with the process multi+inc, see locus documentation for details)